maxking/cs583-project/README.md

 - `mOrigin` : Sent by, if private message then sender else channel
 - `mRaw` : Raw message.

-When a message is recived, it can be of three types:
+When a message is received, it can be of three types:

 1. Sent to the channel
 2. Sent to the channel but starting with `hasbot:` to highlight